Daniel-Hanrahan-Tools-and-Games/Random_Game_V_Bug_Invasion/README.md

 # Random_Game_V_Bug_Invasion
-a cancelled ROM hack for Super Mario World that is a crossover between SMW and my video game Bug Invasion.
+A cancelled ROM hack for Super Mario World that is a crossover between SMW and my video game Bug Invasion.

 2 Closed Source applications that is necessary is Lunar Magic and YYCHR.